helm/charts/incubator/zookeeper/README.md

 ```

 ## Scaling
 ZooKeeper can not be safely scaled in versions prior to 3.5.x.
-This chart currently defaults 3.5.4.
+This chart currently defaults to 3.4.13 but has been tested with 3.5.4 (beta).

 While ZooKeeper 3.5.x does allow for dynamic ensemble reconfiguration (including scaling membership), the current status of the release is still alpha, and 3.5.x is therefore not recommended for production use.